Jennifer Blanc

-Jennifer Blanc (born Jennifer Tara) is an American actress.
+Jennifer Blanc is an American actress.
 She was born in New York City.
 She is married to actor Michael Biehn.

 Personal life

 Blanc, who goes by Jennifer Blanc-Biehn, is married to Michael Biehn.
-The couple have one son, Dashiell King Biehn, born March 21, 2015.
+The couple have one son, Dashiell King Biehn.
 The two were joint partners in "The Blanc/Biehn Production Company".
 She co-produced and starred alongside him in The Victim.
 She also co-starred in Good Family Times, a supernatural thriller film, which was also produced by Blanc/Biehn Productions.